Datavault-UK/automate-dv-docs/docs/changelog/stable.md

 ### Improvements
 - Added support for multiple `order_by` or `partition_by` columns when creating ranked columns in the `stage` or `ranked_columns` macros.
+- Performance improvement for the Satellite macro, which aims to reduce the number of records handled in the initial selection of records from the source data.

 ## [v0.7.4] - 2021-03-27
 [![Documentation Status](https://readthedocs.org/projects/dbtvault/badge/?version=v0.7.4)](https://dbtvault.readthedocs.io/en/v0.7.4/?badge=v0.7.4)